daisyb/ETR/README.md

 - Daisy: Added clickable properties to a new item in the room, the book
   - made Stuff.java its own file outside of Room.java
   - created pBack.java which runs after the Scramble.java puzzle is completed
-    - pBAck let's the user click on items that will enter their inventory
+    - pBAck lets the user click on items that will enter their inventory

 1/12
 - Daisy: Added Popup.java, an abstract class for all popup JDialog Boxes